brittaniemorgan/Car-Dealership-Management/README.md

-# This system allows the user to manage the stock of a car dealership.
+# This system allows the user to manage the customer details and stock of a car dealership.